wow32/Blockchain-Assignment/README.md

 1. Deploy Launchpad
 1. Deploy custom ERC20 token
 2. Approve or increase allowance for launchpad to spend, [front-end need to handle this](https://ethereum.stackexchange.com/a/112191)
-3. Run `launchMyToken` function with desired input
+3. Run `launchMyToken` function with desired input, optionally run `estimateProtocolFee` to estimate required fee.
-4. User purchase via `buyLaunchPadToken`, optionally running `retrievePriceForToken` or `getMaxBuyValueForToken` beforehand to estimate price.
+4. User purchase via `buyLaunchPadToken`, optionally run `retrievePriceForToken` or `getMaxBuyValueForToken` beforehand to estimate price.
 5. Run `settleLaunchPad` to finish the launchpad
 6. User run `withdrawCredits` to withdraw funds, either ETH or custom tokens